 He knows there's a lot of other dolphins out there, but she's not jealous.

-Yes, he will still play with all the other girls there, she said, of their prenuptial agreement.
+Yes, he will still play with all the other girls there, she said, of their pre-nuptial agreement.

 I hope he has a lot of baby dolphins with the other dolphins.

-The more dolphins the better, and I would love to be a grandmother.
+The more dolphins, the better, and I would love to be a grandmother.

-We'll be back after that.
+We'll be back after this.

-Go ahead, folks, admit it.
+Go ahead, folks.

 Be honest with yourselves.